Report A Concern

 Final Bill / Transfer Service

-Request a final bill or transfer your service to a new customer.
+Request a final bill or transfer your service to a new customer using our new online web portal (see above for more information).
 Final meter readings can be done on Thursday free of charge.
-Other days will be subject to a $46.50 service fee.
+Other days will be subject to a $48.00 service fee.

 View Your Account Information Online